eXascaleInfolab/bench-vldb20/README.md

 #### List of dependencies

-- Ubuntu 14 and higher (or Ubuntu derivatives like Xubuntu, preferably 16 or higher)
+- Ubuntu 16 and higher (or Ubuntu derivatives like Xubuntu)

-or
-- Supported version of macOS (10.11+)
 - Sudo rights on the user.
 - Download the repository as zip and extract.